About University of Lincoln

 How to Apply

-Before applying, please talk to the admissions contact for the particular programme you wish to study.
-Contacts can be found on individual programme pages on the university’s website.
+Before applying, it may be helpful to talk to the admissions contact for the programme you wish to study.
+Contacts can be found on individual programme pages on the University’s website.

 - Social media accounts